FreeCodeCampTrondheim/BaWoEngine/README.md

 To setup for your own use, you only need to run:

-	// string values are folders where all JSON-defined modules lie Command.SetupModules(
-		string filePathCharacterModules,
-		string filePathOrganizationModules,
-		string filePathLocationModules)

-An example use follows below (JSON modules made for the game Golden Hands will be available at this repo for free):

-	// example use with example string
     Command.SetupModules(
 		"\characterModules\",
 		"\organizationModules\",
 		"\locationModules\");

+The string values above are examples of folders where all the JSON-defined modules for your game will lie.
+JSON modules made for the game Golden Hands will be available at this repo for free, to get you started.

-To get a background world up and running you'll also need to run these commands:
+After finishing setting up the JSON assets, you'll also have to run these to get your background world up and running:
 * Command.SetupGame(Command.WorldRecipe wr, Command.PlayerRecipe pd)
   * for multiplayer treat second parameter as *Command.PlayerRecipe[] pd*
-* Command.SetMinimumTickRate(float seconds) - default is 0.5f, doesn't affect player
+* *optional* Command.SetMinimumTickRate(float seconds) - default is 0.5f
 * Command.Start() - starts ticking

-With the ability to anytime later run:
+You'll then have the ability to anytime later run:
 * Command.Pause() - stops ticking
 * string Command.GetWorldJSON() - all world data as one huge JSON, use it for save files
 * string Command.GetPlayerJSON(uint playerNumber = 0) - all player data as a JSON, use it for save files

 And if you already have a saved world:
-* Command.SetupGameFromJSON(JSONObject world, string player)
+* Command.SetupGameFromJSON(string world, string player)
-  * for multiplayer treat second parameter as *JSONObject[] players*
+  * for multiplayer treat second parameter as *string[] players*

 ### Create feature- and content game expansions using *only JSON*!
 Central to BaWo will be the ability to generate background content with